 \subsection{Secure Communications}

-With applications such as eHealth, online banking, and autonomous driving etc., wireless communication promises to be an enabler of innumerable sensitive applications utilizing private data.
+With applications such as eHealth, online banking, and autonomous driving etc., wireless communications promises to be an enabler of innumerable sensitive applications utilizing private data.
 However, the broadcast nature of wireless communications makes it vulnerable to several security threats such as eavesdropping, impersonation, and jamming.
 In order to ensure security of such applications, PHY Layer Security (PLS) is an emerging solution that has the capability to complement the conventional cryptography-based security techniques.
-In fact, PLS is more suited for the increased heterogeneity and power/processing restrictions of future wireless networks since it exploits the characteristics of the wireless channel and PHY properties associated with the link rather than utilize key sharing \cite{8509094}.
-It is also possible to increase this flexibility by designing cross-layer security algorithms with PHY and MAC layer \cite{7564987}.
-In several 6G vision papers, secure communications is discussed as one of the main topics \cite{9023459,8926369}.
+In fact, PLS is more suited for the increased heterogeneity and power/processing restrictions of future wireless networks since it exploits the characteristics of the wireless channel and PHY properties associated with the link such as noise, fading, interference, and diversity \cite{8509094}.
+It is also possible to increase this flexibility by designing cross-layer security algorithms with the PHY and MAC layer \cite{7564987}.
+In several 6G papers, secure communications is discussed as one of the main topics \cite{9023459, 8926369, 9151546, S2352864820302431}.
 PHY and cross-layer security concepts are expected to play a critical role in 6G networks because of their capability to support joint design of security, reliability, and latency.\\

 As discussed in the previous subsections, ISAC and REM concepts will be important enablers in 6G communications.
 However, a new security problem arises since there may be a large amount of confidential data for ISAC and REM concepts.
 In the literature, this problem is treated in \cite{9083884} for ISAC security, and in \cite{9102392} for REM security.
 Thus, there is a need for more secure communications options in 6G networks to meet new types of security requirements, especially for ISAC and REM concepts.
 Moreover, in order to tackle spoofing attacks, authentication at the physical layer by using features of channel and hardware impairments can also provide a fast, lightweight, and efficient alternative for crypto-security for authentication in future wireless networks.
 Furthermore, the physical layer solution will also provide efficient robustness against jamming attacks using terrestrial and flying relay and other new multi-antenna-based solution.